alexzzkk/mbd-bl-bidw/README.md

 sudo xattr -dr com.apple.quarantine /Applications/data-integration/Data\ Integration.app
 ```

+  - Configuring a JDBC Connection to MySQL 8.x Using PDI:
+    - Download the MySQL 8.x JDBC driver (platform independent, zip) to the computer running Pentaho from: https://dev.mysql.com/downloads/connector/j/
+    - Unzip the file mysql-connector-java-8.0.13.zip
+    - Copy mysql-connector-java-8.0.13.jar to the Pentaho lib folder.
+[Windows]: C:\data-integration\lib.
+[Mac OS]: …/Applications/data-integration/lib
+    - Configure a Generic Database connection in Pentaho: (1) Connection URL: **jdbc:mysql://localhost:3306/<database_name>** (2) Driver Class Name: **com.mysql.cj.jdbc.Driver** (3) use the previous user and password
+    - In case the server time zone value 'AEST' (or other) is unrecognized or represents more than one time zone, then consider: jdbc:mysql://localhost:3306/<database_name>?useLegacyDatetimeCode=false&serverTimezone=UTC
-  - Install MySQL 5.X plugin for PDI:
+  - [Not required, only if you use MySQL 5.x] Install MySQL 5.x plugin for PDI:
     - Open PDI
     - Go the tools menu > Marketplace > MySQL Plugin and install
     - Restart PDI
-  - Configuring a JDBC Connection to MySQL 8.x Using PDI:
-    - Download the MySQL 8.x JDBC driver (platform independent, zip) to the computer running Pentaho from: https://dev.mysql.com/downloads/connector/j/
-    - Unzip the file mysql-connector-java-8.0.12.zip
-    - Copy mysql-connector-java-8.0.12.jar to the Pentaho lib folder.
-[Windows]: C:\Program Files\pentaho\design-tools\data-integration\lib.
-[Mac OS]: …/pentaho/design-tools/data-integration/lib
-    - Configure a Generic Database connection in Pentaho: (1) Connection jdbc:mysql://localhost:3306/<database_name> (2) Driver Class Name: com.mysql.cj.jdbc.Driver (3) use the previous user and password
-    - In case the server time zone value 'AEST' is unrecognized or represents more than one time zone, then consider: jdbc:mysql://localhost:3306/<database_name>?useLegacyDatetimeCode=false&serverTimezone=UTC

 **Install Tableau Desktop**